Brainsmatics/GPDigit/README.md

 ## Data

+We provide mini-batch data for users to refer to image types and label settings.
-The data for this study are available from the corresponding author upon reasonable request.
+The data used in this study are available at http://atlas.brainsmatics.cn/PlaqueMap.
+The complete dataset can be obtained from the corresponding author upon reasonable request.